MischaU8/yumyum/commands/duplicate-command_aV73mktr8Yc.md

 Version:
 Uploaded: 2023-04-17

-yum yum Floyd here with a quick look at using the duplicate command and plasticity if you'd like to duplicate a solid or curve simply make a selection and press shift d on the keyboard a duplicate will be generated and selected with the move tool active enabling you to reposition the new item you'll most likely use this feature often so make note of the shortcut for quick access oh look at the time
+If you'd like to *Duplicate* a solid or curve, simply make a selection and press `shift-D` on the keyboard.

+A duplicate will be generated and selected with the [[move tool]] active, enabling you to reposition the new item.

+You'll most likely use this feature often so make note of the shortcut for quick access.